View INSTANT Quotes

 Using Split Dollar Life Insurance in Estate Planning

-With a split-dollar life insurance policy, the premiums are paid by the policyholder and the beneficiary.
-The death benefit is then divided between the two parties.
-The main advantage of this type of policy is that the premiums are paid with after-tax dollars, so the death benefit is not subject to estate taxes.
+With a split dollar life insurance policy, the premiums are typically paid by both the policyholder and the beneficiary.
+The death benefit is divided between them, and because the premiums are paid with after-tax dollars, the death benefit is not subject to estate taxes.

-Moreover, by using an irrevocable life insurance trust, the contracts that are created will protect the life insurance proceeds from estate taxes.
+For even greater tax protection, you can establish an irrevocable life insurance trust, which protects life insurance proceeds from estate taxes.

 Advantages